Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 stops sending updates, since there is not much point in sending frequent position information when the device does not change its position.
 In Alive Mode, only very few updates are sent to keep the network informed about the device's health.
-Typically one message is sent per day in this mode (frequency can be configured with a cron expression, see chapter 4.4).
+Typically one message is sent per day in this mode (frequency can be configured with a cron expression, see "GPS configuration parameters").
 When physical movement is detected by the internal motion sensor during this phase, the GPS Tracker immediately wakes up and switches to Active Mode.